-Death toll climbs in Iraq on third day of protests
+Death toll climbs, unrest spreads in Iraq in days of protests

 Separately, police and medical sources said a couple who had been involved in the Basra protests last year were shot dead in their home late on Wednesday.
 Security sources said they had received threats from powerful militia groups in Basra last year.

-Reporting by Ahmed Rasheed in Baghdad and Ali Hafthi in Hilla; Additional reporting by Haider Kadhim and Thaier al-Sudani in Baghdad; Writing by John Davison and Ahmed Aboulenein; Editing by Peter Graff and Timothy Heritage
+Reporting by Ahmed Rasheed in Baghdad and Ali Hafthi in Hilla; Additional reporting by Haider Kadhim and Thaier al-Sudani in Baghdad; Writing by John Davison and Ahmed Aboulenein; Editing by Peter Graff, Timothy Heritage and Frances Kerry